32 Best Things to do in Denver in Winter

 The Mile High Tree, one of the best things to do in Denver in winter

 First appearing in 2019, the Mile High Tree is now an annual holiday tradition for many Denver locals.
-Starting in mid-November through the end of the year, this 110-foot art installation will be brilliantly lit from 5-10 pm daily.
-Its 2022 location has yet to be announced, but regardless of where it appears, it’s sure to draw a crowd.
+Starting in mid-November through the end of the year, this 110-foot art installation will be brilliantly lit from 5 – 10 pm daily at Civic Center Park.

 When visiting, enjoy a dazzling music and lights show, which plays every 30 minutes.
 Take photos, and enter the tree itself for a unique view.
 It’s the largest creation of its kind in North America, fitting an incredible 140 guests within its base.
 The best part?
 Visiting is completely free.